 On a lazy day, Muddy Mole, his partner and seven children are relaxing in the woods.
 Suddenly farmer Jinbe, aggravated over the fact that the Mole family continues to steal his cabbages and create subterranean chaos, sweeps in and kidnaps Muddy's entire family.
 Therefore leaving Muddy to conquer Jinbe Land and face Jinbe himself in his castle.

 Playing from a top-down perspective, the goal is to advance from screen to screen, each littered with obstacles and enemies.
-The objective on every single screen is the same; Push, shove or throw the black bomb into the breakable exit in any way possible.
-Barrels and blocks can additionally be used to allow the explosive to cross gaps or as a means to stop it in it's tracks.
-Despite the opening stages looking fairly minimalistic and simple in their design, later stages become devious and complex fairly quickly.
+The objective on every single screen is the same: push, shove or throw the black bomb into the breakable exit in any way possible.
+Barrels and blocks can additionally be used to allow the explosive to cross gaps or as a means to stop it in its tracks.
+Though the opening stages looking fairly minimalist and simple in their design, later stages become devious and complex fairly quickly.
 The ending of each world concludes with a boss battle that has a specific theme along with the stage itself.

 The defining characteristic of the title is it's use of underground travel.
 Every stage has an individual underground territory that Muddy can dig through.
 Holes can be used to traverse from above ground to below ground.
 The difficulty thus stems from the decision of where the player digs, as the bomb will re-appear at it's starting point as soon as it enters such a hole.
 Areas that are inaccessible normally may be traversable underground and vice versa.
 Later challenges include pipes that redirect the bomb and E.g. spikes that Muddy cannot cross, but the bomb is able to regardless.